 In the late 1960s, sales skyrocketed, and Broyhill Furniture grew substantially.
 The furniture business is lucrative, and Broyhill soon saw sales in the hundreds of millions.
 They quickly became a leading manufacturer of mid-priced furniture goods.

 Good times come, and good times go.
+So, who makes Broyhill Furniture?
 Big Lots eventually purchased Broyhill around 2019, and it is now exclusively sold through them.
 All Broyhill trademarks are now owned by Big Lots as well.
 And indeed, every product category selection on the Broyhill website leads directly to Big Lots for purchasing.

 We’d like to get to the bottom of this: is Broyhill still made in the USA?
 With a retailer like Big Lots, the future doesn’t look promising.
 We did the digging to find out.